marty-suzuki/FluxCapacitor/README.md

     }
 ```

 If you want to use any store, please use `XXXStore.instantiate()`.
-That static method returns reference or new instance.
+That static method returns its reference or new instance.
-If you want to unregister any store, please use `xxxStore.clear()`.
+If you want to unregister any store from Dispatcher, please call `xxxStore.clear()`.

 ### Action